Amoxicillin oral suspension is indicated for a wide variety of common bacterial infections in dogs and cats.

 ADMINISTRATION

-- Dosing: The exact dosage (typically 5 mg per pound of body weight for dogs, or 50 mg total for cats) and frequency (usually once or twice daily) are determined by a veterinarian based on the animal’s weight and the type/severity of the infection.
+- Dosing: The exact dosage (typically 5 mg per pound of body weight for dogs, or 50 mg total for cats) and frequency (usually once or twice daily) are determined based on the animal’s weight and the type/severity of the infection.

 - Method: The liquid is measured with a provided oral syringe and administered into the pet’s mouth, often into the cheek pocket.
 It can be given with or without food, though giving it with a small meal may reduce gastrointestinal upset.